GauravDawra/Shell/README.md

     Outputs the contents of a file to the console. [filename] is the name of the file whose contents are to be viewed.
 Note that [filename] should either be a valid file in the present working directory, or it must be a valid absolute path.
 If none of these satisfied, the error message `no such file` is displayed.
 If the file cannot be opened due to some other reasons, the error `File could not be opened` is displayed.

     Has the following command line options:
     1. `-n [filename]`: This modifies the output so that the number of the respective line is also printed along with the lines of the file.
 The numbering starts from 1.
-Note that this flag numbers the blank lines as well(see `-e` option below).
+Note that this flag numbers the blank lines as well(see `-b` option below).
-    2. `-e [filename]`: This modifies the output so the non-blank lines in the file are numbered in the output.
+    2. `-b [filename]`: This modifies the output so the non-blank lines in the file are numbered in the output.
 To number the blank lines as well, see `-n` option above.

 - ### `rm [filename]`: an external command
     Removes the file if present in the current working directory.
 Note that the removal takes place only if the parameter passed is a file.
 To delete directories, see options below.
 You cannot delete `.` and `..` files.
 Trying to delete them will throw an error.
 If the file is not found in the directory, it will show "rm: the inputted parameter is a directory".